Daytime running lights (DRL)

 Frequently asked questions

-A daytime running light or lamp (DRL) is a lighting system on the front of a vehicle which generally operate automatically when the engine is running emits a white light to increase the visibility of the vehicle during daylight conditions.
-Currently under EU Type Approval legislation, DRL’s are only required to the front of vehicles and do not illuminate the rear of the vehicle.
+A daytime running light or lamp (DRL) is a lighting system on the front of a vehicle which generally operates automatically when the engine is running and emits a white light to increase the visibility of the vehicle during daylight conditions.
+Currently under EU Type-Approval legislation, DRL’s are only required to the front of vehicles and do not illuminate the rear of the vehicle.

 Yes.
 If your vehicle is not fitted with daytime running lights, you should drive with your dipped headlights on during the daytime as they can help reduce the number of deaths and serious injuries on our roads.

 It is not mandatory for DRLs to be fitted to vehicles however where fitted they must work, otherwise the vehicle will fail the roadworthiness test.

 Since 1 November 2014, new vehicles must be fitted with DRLs.
 This is required by Regulation (EC) No. 661/2019.

 Yes.
 There are dedicated DRL retrofit kits available and should be type approved showing the ‘E’ or ‘e’ mark.
 It should also be noted that not all vehicles can have DRL’s fitted due to physical constraints, so it is advisable to contact the original manufacturer or authorised distributor.
 All additional lighting systems should be fitted strictly in accordance with Irish road traffic legislation and should not invalidate a vehicle’s type-approval.